matteobecchi/Complexity_from_Crowding/README.md

-# Complexity_from_Crowding
+# Density_tunable_Pathway_Complexity
-Data and code for "Becchi et al., Complexity Emerging from Crowding in a Self-Limited Self-Assembling System"
+Data and code for "Becchi et al., Density-tunable pathway complexity in a minimalistic self-assembly model"

 The "setup" folders contain the starting configurations and the LAMMPS scripts to run the simulations.